Help! My Dog Barks & Lunges at Other Dogs!

 What an overly aroused dog looks like – note the stiff body posture

-At dog parks and larger daycares, you also have all sorts of dogs with different play styles (chasing, wrestling, body slamming, biting).
-Not all these styles are compatible.
-So you have dogs that are highly aroused and highly likely to annoy each other.
-And since there is rarely downtime for dogs to decompress in these situations, it’s not surprising that fights break out.
+At dog parks and larger daycares, dogs with different personalities and play styles (chasing, wrestling, body slamming, biting) interact, and may not be compatible playmates.
+The dogs are often highly aroused, and conflicts can occur.
+Since there is rarely downtime for dogs to decompress in these situations, it’s not surprising that fights happen.
 It is not uncommon for dogs that go to dog parks or large daycares to become more reactive elsewhere.
 The more often a dog is in a state of arousal, the less tolerance he has for the normal stresses of everyday life.
-Look at our dog park handout for alternatives that will both exercise your dog and provide mental stimulation.
+Our dog park handout suggests alternatives that will both exercise your dog and provide mental stimulation.

 This arousal and subsequent release of adrenaline and cortisol is repeated at other times – for example, when your dog barks at the mail carrier or runs the fence with your neighbor’s dog.
 Remember that dogs bark because it works.
 You know that the mail carrier was going to move on anyway, but from your dog’s point of view, the person left because he made a ruckus.
 And your dog’s “fence fighting”?
 Your dog thinks that his running and barking at the fence kept your neighbor’s dog on his own property.
 Plus, it’s fun.